python-trio/trio/docs/source/contributing.rst

 So you're interested in contributing to Trio or `one of our associated projects <https://github.com/python-trio>`__?
 That's awesome!
-Trio is is an open-source project maintained by an informal group of volunteers.
+Trio is an open-source project maintained by an informal group of volunteers.
 Our goal is to make async I/O in Python more fun, easy, and reliable, and we can't do it without help from people like you.
 We welcome contributions from anyone willing to work in good faith with